itskeerthana/vivke/Readme.md

 All source data is in the `NEI Data` directory(on the home page).
 The data was downloaded from the Netional Emmissions Inventory website.
 All downloaded data is contained in the directory is from the year 2011 , 2014 and 2017.
 Additionally, we can try to download the emmissions information from other years by following the below guidelines.

+Extracting the Data From the Website in CSV format :

+  Scroll down to the end of page in the website to apply following filters:
+   1. Filter the State from National / State / County or Tribe column
+   2. Filter Virgina From Geographic Aggregation Column
+   3. Choose the pollutant of Interest from Pollutant Column
+   4. Leave out the sector column and submit your choices

 Variables in the output data set:

 - `Sector` : Pollutant Source